-Pursuant to our program to divest non-strategic businesses and assets, we sold our consumer software and classified advertising businesses in January 1999 and December 1998, respectively, and in April 1999 we committed to selling our Entertainment Publications business (see "Liquidity and Capital Resources - Divestitures - Discontinued Operations").
-Loss from discontinued operations, net of tax, was \$12.1 million in 1999 compared to \$23.4 million in 1998 and was comprised of the following operating results:
+Pursuant to our program to divest non-strategic businesses and assets, we sold our consumer software and classified advertising businesses in January 1999 and December 1998, respectively (see "Liquidity and Capital Resources - Divestitures - Discontinued Operations").
+The operating results of the consumer software business during 1999, through the date of sale (January 12, 1999), were not material.
+In 1998, loss from discontinued operations, net of tax, was \$11.0 million and was comprised of the following operating results: